sourcegraph/about/handbook/product/roles/interviews/product_designer/pd_design_exercise.md

 The interview simulates a real-life design collaboration.
 The goal is to build something together and to understand the way the candidate thinks about design in practice, and to experience their process.

-What we want to learn:
+What we would like to learn:

 - How they think and ideate
 - Their facilitation strategy